cosmos/cosmos-sdk/UPGRADING.md

 ### Protobuf

 The SDK is in the process of removing all `gogoproto` annotations.
+It is recommended to not introduce new types and add gogoproto annotations

 #### Stringer